 Most people with traveller's diarrhoea do not need treatment with antibiotic medicines.
 However, sometimes antibiotic treatment is advised.
 This may be because a specific germ (microbe) has been identified after testing of your stool (faeces) sample.

-What is the treatment of traveller's diarrhoea in children?
+How is traveller's diarrhoea in children treated?

 Fluids to prevent dehydration

 You should encourage your child to drink plenty of fluids.
 The aim is to prevent lack of fluid in the body (dehydration).
 The fluid lost in their sick (vomit) and/or diarrhoea needs to be replaced.
 Your child should continue with their normal diet and usual drinks.
 In addition, they should also be encouraged to drink extra fluids.
 However, avoid fruit juices or fizzy drinks, as these can make diarrhoea worse.

 Babies under 6 months old are at increased risk of dehydration.
 You should seek medical advice if they develop acute diarrhoea.
 Breast feeds or bottle feeds should be encouraged as normal.
 You may find that your baby's demand for feeds increases.
 You may also be advised to give extra fluids (either water or rehydration drinks) in between feeds.